anuarora/pdsnd_github/README.md

 ### Description
-This project provides functionality to share bicycles to individuals on a short term basis for a price and track trip duration, location and user information
+This project provides functionality to share bicycles to individuals on a short term basis for a price and track trip duration, location specifics and user information

 ### Files used
 bikeshare.py